-Andy Murray, ranked world’s third best professional tennis player and Britain’s first (after defeating Roger Federer), recently purchased the $2.6 million Cromlix House Hotel in Stirlingshire, near Dunblane his hometown.
-A scenic 50 acre with a woodland, garden and lake, the hotel is currently abode to 14 bedrooms suites, a chapel, reception hall, two drawing rooms, a conservatory, dining room, library and meeting rooms.
-It’s this construction that would by next spring 2014, open doors to a revamped luxurious destination!
+Andy Murray ranked world’s third-best professional tennis player and Britain’s first (after defeating Roger Federer), recently purchased the $2.6 million Cromlix House Hotel in Stirlingshire, near Dunblane his hometown.
+A scenic 50 acre with woodland, garden, and lake, the hotel is currently abode to 14 bedroom suites, a chapel, reception hall, two drawing rooms, a conservatory, dining room, library, and meeting rooms.
+It’s this construction that would, by next spring 2014, open doors to a revamped luxurious destination!

-Seems like the Scottish tennis player is doing all he can “to give back to Dunblane”, the community he grew up in.
+It seems like the Scottish tennis player is doing all he can “to give back to Dunblane,” the community he grew up in.